 Leah Bremer (2012).
 Leah helped conduct a needs assessment related to ecosystem services quantification for the state.
-Leah is now an Assistant Specialist at the University of Hawaiʻi Economic Research Organization.
+Leah is now an Associate Specialist at the University of Hawaiʻi Economic Research Organization.

 Carlo Fezzi (2017-2019).
 Carlo strengthened the non-market valuation capacity of the lab.
 Carlo is now a professor in Italy.

 Megan Barnes (2017-2019).
 Megan brought her decision analysis expertise to the lab.
 She now works for the government of West Australia.

 Hla Htun (2018).
 Hla integrated physical science models (watershed), social science models, and participatory system models to evaluate ecosystem services.
 Hla was hired by an engineering consulting firm in Honolulu.

 Jutha Supholdhavanij (2022).
 Jutha was a Royal Thai scholar who investigated conflict resolution in Thai marine protected areas.

 Shanna Grafeld (2015).
 Shanna focused on economic analyses coupled with the Atlantis Ecosystem Model.
 She is now a corporate responsibility analyst for a private sector firm in Florida.

 Becky Ingram (2016).
 Becky’s thesis used the Driver-Pressure-State-Impact framework as part of NOAA’s West Hawai‘i Integrated Ecosystem Assessment.
 She continues to work as an environmental social scientist with NOAA.

 Joey Lecky (2016).
 Joey’s Masters thesis focused on producing maps of cumulative human impact on the marine environment of Hawai‘i .
 Joey currently works as a geographic information systems (GIS) specialist for NOAA’s Integrated Ecosystem Assessment.